 Dan was a born teacher.
 An artist with a vision of the future.
 He was a very kind soul and a great deal of patience.
 I will miss him immensely.
 Even his bad Dad jokes.

-Thoughts from Dan's brother, Steve:
+From Dan's brother, Steve:

 Having grown up with my brother Dan I always knew he was artistically talented.
 Dan always had a keen sense of design trends.
 He once commented that there are no bad design ideas...just a matter of the timing to bring design to market.
 Thank you to IDSA for posting this tribute to my brother Dan.
 I will always miss Dan.